vijaysmetgud/Dev-Ops-Trainings-Ajay/VSCode_Extension_Details.md

 5. aws tool kit  - to work aws
 6. cloudformation - for aws cloudformation
 7. bash debug - for debug the shell script
+8. Terraform - for any cloud to deploy infra as code